Updated on

 Cardioversion restores the normal sinus rhythm of the heart.
 There are two ways to correct the heart rhythm:

-- Electrical cardioversion applies electric shocks to the heart through electrodes on the chest.
+• Electrical cardioversion applies electric shocks to the heart through electrodes on the chest.

-- Drug cardioversion administers medication orally or intravenously to revamp the heart’s rhythm.
+• Drug cardioversion administers medication orally or intravenously to revamp the heart’s rhythm.

-3. Control the rhythm.
+2. Control the rate.

 These medications will slow the heart’s pumping action:

-- Beta-blockers lower the rate when the heart is at rest and during exercise.
+• Beta-blockers lower the rate when the heart is at rest and during exercise.

-- Calcium channel blockers reduce heart rate.
+• Calcium channel blockers reduce heart rate.
 However, they should be avoided in patients with heart failure or low blood pressure.

-- Digoxin regulates the heart rate while at rest but not during strenuous activity.
+• Digoxin regulates the heart rate while at rest but not during strenuous activity.
 It is not a first-line treatment and is combined with beta-blockers or calcium channel blockers.

-- Antiarrhythmic medications maintain a regular heart rhythm and heart rate.
+• Antiarrhythmic medications maintain a regular heart rhythm and heart rate.
 They are not recommended for patients with heart failure due to their side effects.

-For lowering the risk of stroke associated with atrial fibrillation, non-vitamin K oral anticoagulants (NOACs) are now recommended as the preferred option for warfarin in AF, except for patients with mitral stenosis or mechanical heart valve.
+For symptomatic patients, rate control, anticoagulation, and rhythm control are the cornerstones of atrial fibrillation therapy.
+For lowering the risk of stroke associated with atrial fibrillation, non-vitamin K oral anticoagulants (NOACs) are now recommended as the preferred option for warfarin in AFib, except for patients with mitral stenosis or mechanical heart valve.
+Before starting oral anticoagulants that do not contain vitamin K, check the liver and kidney function.

 4. DOACs for patients with heart valve replacement.